 3) They add “be” before blessed.
 This turns the meaning from a description into a exhortation.
 The Greek is describing Christ as being “God who is blessed”.
 The NWT instead turns this into a separate command to praise God.

 Had it just been a case of punctuation then it could be debatable, but they have done at least three different changes in order to twist this scripture to make it say what they want: to deny Christ.

 and those making use of the world as those not using it to the full; for the scene of this world is changing.1 Corinthians 7:31 NWT

 Why does the Watchtower change this?
-Probably because it gives the sense that things are constantly changing, and we must therefore adapt to these changes.
+Probably because their version gives the sense that things are constantly changing, and we must therefore adapt to these changes.
 This gives them an excuse for changing their “Truth” on average every 14 weeks.
-If the world is changing, you should expect “The Truth” to change.
+If the world is changing, you should expect “The Truth” to change, right?

 2 Corinthians 5:20

 Therefore, we are ambassadors substituting for Christ, as though God were making an appeal through us.
 As substitutes for Christ, we beg: “Become reconciled to God.”2 Corinthians 5:20

 The Watchtower adds the word “substituting” in this verse.
 If you are an ambassador, you’re an ambassador for someone.
 You might represent them.
 But you never substitute them.
 The word is not there in Greek or any other translations.

 The Watchtower has added this word here to bolster their claim that they are God’s representative on earth, even to the point that they blasphemously claim that they are substitutes for Jesus Christ.
 As if Jesus is not present, so they have all his authority.
 They have in a sense thrown Jesus off his throne and sat down there themselves.
 This is a case of extreme narcissism, hubris and blasphemy.

 For it says: “When he ascended on high he carried away captives; he gave gifts in men.”Ephesians 4:8 NWT